Sumo Wrestling Tokyo Tickets 2026 Guide + Photos

 Sumo wrestling Tokyo tours and trips

-For instance, you can go to a Tokyo Sumo Morning Practice Tour in Ryogoku or challenge sumo wrestlers and enjoy a sumo style meal in Tokyo.
+For instance, you can go to a Tokyo challenge a sumo wrestler and meal experience, or challenge sumo wrestlers and enjoy a sumo style meal in Tokyo.

 Get Your Guide also offer several sumo experiences in Tokyo >